hunter-teacher-cert/currdev_unit_plan-cs-systers/Unit_Plan.md

 ---

 ## Lessons
-Total lenght: 2 Weeks Every Other Day
+Total length: 2 Weeks

 (list each lesson with main topic(s))
 * Abstractions
+* Lists
-* Lists (1 day of programming)
+* 1 day of programming for Lists
 * Algorithms
+* List Practice
-* List Practice (1 day of programming)
+* 1 day of programming for Lists
+* Worksheet Guided Lesson
 ---

 ## Assesments